 You might like...

-Bergamot has very distinctive flower-heads made up of curving tube-shaped flowers pealing out from the centre, creating a shaggy dome of petals.
-The plant flowers from mid to late summer, and blooms almost continuously if deadheaded periodically.
-The foliage is aromatic and leaves are sometimes picked for potpourri.
-Being attractive to bees it is a good plant for wildlife gardens.
+Bergamot, Monarda didyma, has distinctive flowerheads, each one consists of a large number of curving tubular flowers growing out from a central point, creating a shaggy dome of petals.
+The plant has a long flowering season, from early summer to early autumn, and blooms almost continuously if deadheaded periodically.
+Bergamot foliage is aromatic, and leaves are sometimes picked for pot-pourri.
 On soil that stays moist, plants can spread fairly quickly so clumps may need to be divided about every three years.
-It can also tolerate clay soil.

 Plant type: Hardy perennial